 That was very anticlimatic and it made me restless!
 Was this it than?

-Yes, all of that but the main reason for me though seems to be that perfect sense of being totally alone while following a twisting path across the moors, with the grey-green craggy hills left and right.
+Yes, all of that, but the main reason for me seems to be that perfect sense of being totally alone while following a twisting path across the moors, with the grey-green craggy hills left and right.
 There is the call of a lone bird wheeling in the windswept sky and the soft murmur of a peaty stream flowing through the heather.
 To tread where perhaps no man has trodden before.
-The land is pristine, untouched, unspoiled, but....there is this empty coke can in the grass and a jet flashes across the sky, ripping my perfect dream to tatters.......
+The land is pristine, untouched, unspoiled, but....than there is this empty coke can in the grass and a jet flashes across the sky, ripping my perfect dream to tatters.......

 Add Scotland’s spectacular beauty and its proximity to 'the continent' into the mix and the rough outline of my ‘site-to-be’ slowly starts to come to the fore.
 People sometimes ask why on earth I'm doing this.
 What's the point?
 The point is the fun in the creative process itself.
 It's the creation of something that's forever receding in the distance.
 You're just never done.
 Always new discoveries or another way of presenting something to the world.